hhnigdeli/Rundict/README.md

 <h1>Rundict</h1>

-For reading .xml and .kml files and convert them to Pandas Dataframe
+For reading .xml and .kml GPS data files and create topography and split the topo by peak points.